jwage/changelog-generator/README.md

     $ ./vendor/bin/changelog-generator generate --user=doctrine --repository=migrations --milestone=2.0 --file=changelog.md --append

+If you want to prepend the changelog to an existing file, use the `--prepend` option:

+    $ ./vendor/bin/changelog-generator generate --user=doctrine --repository=migrations --milestone=2.0 --file=changelog.md --prepend

 ## Connecting Issues & Pull Requests

 To make the changelog easier to read, we try to connect pull requests to issues by looking for `#{ISSUE_NUMBER}` in the body